jonkelleyatrackspace/ops_api/README.md

     - format: param: *name* [- *description*]
   - **filtered_params**: specifies a list of parameters that you have already specified, but want to ensure that the values are not logged.
     - format: filtered_params: item1 [,item2]
-  - **tags**: specifies a list of tags that you want displayed when querying pyjojo about scripts.
+  - **tags**: specifies a list of tags that you want displayed when querying opsapi about scripts.
     - format: tags: item1 [,item2]
   - **http_method**: specifies the http method the script should respond to.
     - format: http_method: get